chris-bailey/spring-boot-thymeleaf-heroku-template/README.md

 ###Live Demo###
 Be aware that this application is currently running on a free Heroku account.
 If it hasn't been accessed in 30 minutes, then ***the first request will take up to 120 seconds***.
 Note that the demo application might fail to load altogether if the Heroku servers are busy.

-Here is the [Spring Boot + Thymeleaf + Heroku Template](https://spring-boot-thymeleaf-heroku.herokuapp.com/) running on Heroku.

 ###Suggested Usage###
 Utilize [JHipster](https://jhipster.github.io/) **version 2.6.0** to rapidly generate entities and Liquibase database changelogs that can then be transferred into this template.